Mistuke/GhcDevelChoco/README.md

 # GhcDevelChoco
 Chocolatey sources for quick and easy setup of a GHC development environment on Windows.

+This package has two modes of operation, one that uses Chocolatey as its backing and one that uses self contained powershell package as it's base.

+To build the chocolatey package run `.\build-chocolatey-packages.ps1` and to build the standalone package run `.\build-standalone-packages.ps1`.
+The results will be placed in the newly created `bin` folder.

+## Standalone Install instructions

+To use the standalone package, unzip the version you want to use and call `./Install.ps1 <location> <options>`

+E.g.
+    ./Install.ps1 C:\ghc-dev\ /source /arc /hadrian

+See below for a description of the arguments.

+    NOTE: *This release has a noted limitation.
+If you install the SSH deamon (which requires you to run the install script using an elevated powershell console!) then you need to manually run `remove_sshd.sh` before calling `./Remove.ps1` because the ssh deamon is not properly being detected in this version.*

+          If you forget, you can manually execute the instructions in `remove_sshd.sh` later (using sc.exe to unregister the service).

+## Chocolatey Install instructions

 This repository contains the sources for the GHC Development Chocolatey packages.

 To use these get Chocolatey https://chocolatey.org/